sangttruong/incomevis/README.md

 As this research is continue to evolve, please direct any question, feedback, or comment to [sttruong@stanford.edu](sttruong@cs.stanford.edu) or [hbarreto@depauw.edu](hbarreto@depauw.edu).

 ## Acknowledgements
 This project was started by Sang Truong and Humberto Barreto during summer 2019 under the support of Hewlett Mellon Presidential Fund for undergraduate research at DePauw University.
-We thank [Frank Howland](http://persweb.wabash.edu/facstaff/howlandf/) for his help in revising an early version of this paper.
-We thanks Jonah Barreto for writing the JavaScript code for this website.
-We thank Bu Tran for his intial help on beautifying (color/display) the 3D barcharts in Python.
+We thank Frank Howland, Jonah Barreto, and Bu Tran their support on preparing the manuscript.